 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), which is intended to improve financial reporting about leasing transactions.
 The ASU affects all companies that lease assets such as real estate and equipment for a period for more than 12 months, and will require organizations that lease assets to recognize on the balance sheet the assets and liabilities for the rights and obligations created by those leases.
 The updated standard will be effective for annual reporting periods beginning after December 15, 2021 and interim periods the following year.
 The Company will adopt this standard in the fourth quarter of 2022.
-Based on management's current assessment, the impact of adoption will result in an additional right-of-use asset and corresponding lease liability presented on the consolidated balance sheet, largely comprised of its future real estate lease obligations in Note 15 in the notes to the unaudited condensed consolidated financial statements included in this Quarterly Report on Form 10-Q along with any embedded leases in service contracts.
-Based on our assessment through March 31, 2022, we expect no material impact to the consolidated statements of operations and comprehensive loss; however, management's analysis of the impact of adoption is not complete.
+Based on management's current assessment, the impact of adoption will result in an additional right-of-use asset and corresponding lease liability presented on the consolidated balance sheet, largely comprised of its future real estate lease obligations along with any embedded leases in service contracts.
+Based on our assessment through June 30, 2022, we expect no material impact to the consolidated statements of operations and comprehensive loss; however, management's analysis of the impact of adoption is not complete.